abhinendrayadav/ProVA/data/responses.md

 ## Provident Funds and ESI
 * Employee_Benefits/pf_esi
   - Prolifics is a member of the Regional Provident Fund as required by the Indian law.
-Please refer the below link for more details. [here](https //www.epfindia.gov.in/site_en/)
+Please refer the below link for more details.
+[Click here](https://www.epfindia.gov.in/site_en/) to know more

 ##  Gratuity
 * Employee_Benefits/gratuity
   - After five years of continuous service, the Company will provide gratuity on termination/ retirement / resignation of the employment.
-Please refer the below link for more details. http //www.gratuity.org.in/
+Please refer the below link for more details.
+[Click Here](http://www.gratuity.org.in/) to know more

 ## Group Mediclaim Policy
 * Employee_Benefits/mediclaim